MicrosoftDocs/windows-itpro-docs/windows/client-management/diagnose-mdm-failures-in-windows-10.md

 ---
-title: Diagnose MDM failures in Windows 10
+title: Collect MDM logs
 description: Learn how to collect MDM logs.
-Examining these logs can help diagnose enrollment or device management issues in Windows 10 devices managed by an MDM server. ms.reviewer:
+Examining these logs can help diagnose enrollment or device management issues in Windows devices managed by an MDM server. ms.reviewer:
 manager: aaroncz
 ms.author: vinpa
 ms.topic: article